yaso09/Mython/README.md

 }
 ```

-So, you can use every Python standart commands in this file.
+So, you can use every (one line) Python standart commands in this file.
 And for run this file write this code into your terminal:

 ```bash
 ./main/main index.math
 ```

+## Special Syntax
+Empty